-The Superintendent will serve as budget officer but may delegate portions of this responsibility to members of their staff, as they deem appropriate.
-The three general areas of responsibility for the Superintendent as budget officer are budget preparation, budget presentation, and budget administration.
+The Superintendent will serve as budget officer but he/she may delegate portions of this responsibility to members of his/her staff, as he/she deems appropriate.
+The three general areas of responsibility for the Superintendent as budget officer will be budget preparation, budget presentation, and budget administration.